Dahvd/Group17/README.md

 There is also a sign up button to submit information and the cancel button which clears the form.

+Last, we have a footer that conatins Copyright @ 2021 SocNet.

 # Sign In Description

+The sign in page is made of various div elements and one form element.

+The first div element contains the image that we are using for our social media page and a header that simply says 'Sign in to SocNet'.

+The form contains two input elements which ask the user for their accounts email and password; both fields are required.

+Under these two input fields we have a checkbox to allow the user to remember the account and not have to login again followed by two buttons; cancel and sign in.
+Sign in submits the information while the cancel clears it.

+Right outside the form we have references to the forgot password page and sign up page.

+Last, we have a footer that conatins Copyright @ 2021 SocNet.

 # Homepage Description